Submissions wanted: Our 2023 collection of images, This is Gender (In)Equality, is open Next item New elements in the 2023...

-We are pleased to announce that Global Health 50/50’s celebrated collection of gender-representative images is open for submissions from today, International Women’s Day (8 March) to 23 April.
+We are pleased to announce that the deadline to submit an image to Global Health 50/50’s celebrated collection of gender-representative images has been extended to 30 April.

 Gender inequality marks one of the most pervasive and persistent patterns in the distribution of power.
 We see evidence of this, nearly invisible and overt, everywhere.
 Billions of women still lack the same legal rights and equal economic opportunities as men.
 The COVID-19 pandemic has widened inequalities, including by decreasing male life expectancy and negatively impacted women’s career progression and financial security.
 Wars, famines and natural disasters have had more severe impacts on the well-being of women.
 And Global Health 50/50’s research shows that male leadership pervades in organisations active in global health.